 With the additional explanatory variables, we reassess the regression's ability to account for Chile's growth improvement after 1985 with respect to the previous 15 years.
 The corresponding results are presented in the second column of Table 7.
-By including civil liberties, public infrastructure, and policy complementarities we can account for 70% of the growth improvement.
-The contribution of public infrastructure to the growth acceleration in Chile is similar to the contribution related to the reduction in government consumption, the expansion of education, or the diminution of the black market premium.

-The contribution of civil liberties is even higher, placed in between the contributions of greater financial depth and enhanced life expectancy.
-The most remarkable result in the expanded regression is given by the large contribution of policy complementarities, which at 1.13 percentage points surpasses that of larger positive terms of trade shocks.
+By including the variables on the political system and governance, public services and infrastructure, and policy complementarities we can account for 73% of the growth improvement.
+The contribution of public infrastructure to the growth acceleration in Chile is similar to the contribution related to the increase in openness, the expansion of education, or the diminution of the black market premium.
+The contribution of civil liberties is even higher, similar to that of the reduction in government consumption.
+The most remarkable result in the expanded regression is given by the large contribution of policy complementarities, which at 1.26 percentage points surpasses that of larger positive terms of trade shocks and enhanced life expectancy.
 This indicates that there is an important premium of a reform strategy that is comprehensive and targets all policy fronts.
 This is a premium over the positive, independent effect of isolated policy improvements, and it appears to be an important growth determinant in other high-performing countries, such as Ireland, Korea, the Netherlands, and Thailand.

-Although the additional variables have improved the regression's explanatory power, we have failed to account for 30 percent of the actual increase in the Chilean growth rate after 1985.
+Although the additional variables have improved the regression's explanatory power, we have failed to account for about 27 percent of the actual increase in the Chilean growth rate after 1985.
 It is, however, unlikely that a cross-country approach would advance more in this regard.
 We have already included the most relevant variables for this type of econometric exercise, and other variables are likely to be highly correlated with those already present in the model.
-Still, one possibility is that we have left out some important variables that are difficult to measure and that relate to Chilean economic development.
+Still, one possibility is that we have left out some important variables that are difficult to measure and that relate specifically to Chilean economic development.
 The other possibility, which we consider more likely, is that some of the growth gains after 1985 do not reflect long-run developments but a cyclical recovery from the recessionary period of the early 1970s and early 1980s.